Sagyam/Flappy-Bird/README.md

 # Flappy-Bird game for Computer
-This is clone of original flappy bird writen Python using pygame
+This is clone of original flappy bird written Python using pygame
 # Installation
 Install python3